The Profits of Religion

 The Profits of Religion: An Essay in Economic Interpretation is a nonfiction book, first published in 1917, by the American novelist and muck-raking journalist Upton Sinclair.
 It is a snapshot of the religious movements in the U.S. before its entry into World War I.

-The book is the first of the “Dead Hand” series: six books Sinclair wrote on American institutions.
+The book is the first of the "Dead Hand" series: six books Sinclair wrote on American institutions.
 The series also includes The Brass Check (journalism), The Goose-step (higher education), The Goslings (elementary and high school education), Mammonart (art) and Money Writes! (literature).
-The term “Dead Hand” ironically refers to Adam Smith’s concept that allowing an "invisible hand" of individual self-interest to shape economic relations provides the best result for society as a whole.
+The term "Dead Hand" ironically refers to Adam Smith's concept that allowing an "invisible hand" of individual self-interest to shape economic relations provides the best result for society as a whole.

-In this book, Sinclair attacks institutionalized religion as a “source of income to parasites, and the natural ally of every form of oppression and exploitation.”
+In this book, Sinclair attacks institutionalized religion as a "source of income to parasites, and the natural ally of every form of oppression and exploitation."

 Overview

 Most clergymen are hypocrites, but they are not entirely to blame.
-Like other men, they are victimized by “the competitive wage-system, which presents them with the alternative to swindle or to starve.”
+Like other men, they are victimized by "the competitive wage-system, which presents them with the alternative to swindle or to starve."

 Sinclair savages the Episcopal establishment for transforming the proletarian Jesus into a defender of wealth and privilege, and for a long history of alliance with political power in England and the United States.

-Turning to the “nonconforming” Protestant sects, adherents of "The Church of the Merchants" are focused on achieving prosperity within the existing economic system.
-So are the devotees of the mostly California-based ‘new religions’ or ‘cults’, including New Thought.
+Turning to the "nonconforming" Protestant sects, adherents of "The Church of the Merchants" are focused on achieving prosperity within the existing economic system.
+So are the devotees of the mostly California-based 'new religions' or 'cults', including New Thought.

 Sinclair wants to rescue the true message of Jesus, the friend of the poor and brother of all men.

-Style

-The writing is fluent, vivid and personal.
-At the same time, almost every paragraph is built upon evidence that includes historic and contemporary quotations, articles, events, and anecdotes.
-It is not meant to be objective, but to present a compelling case.
-It reads like the exhaustive oral argument of a very able prosecuting attorney.